Pierdaniel/MSI-Claw-8-Seamless-Playnite-Launcher/README.md

 # MSI-Claw-8-Seamless-Playnite-Launcher
 This project combines two existing guides (GameLauncherShell and mimouBEATER’s Reddit guide ) to create a Playnite-first startup experience on the MSI Claw 8.

+Common issues: battery drain / hibernate not working properly with Playnite full screen Proceed only if you can accept to use more the turn off function

 ⚠️ Disclaimer This guide is experimental and may cause issues with your MSI Claw 8 (or similar devices).
 I am not responsible for data loss, malfunctions, or damage.
 Tested on my MSI Claw 8 AI+.
 If you follow the steps carefully and create a full backup, you should be able to recover if something goes wrong.